hxy9243/agents/README.md

   - Have a conversation with you.
   - Summarize and memorize what you said across sessions (saved locally in DB).

+  It implements a really toy example of short term memory (saved sequentially in SQL database), and long term memory (summary and memory lookup with chromadb).

   Example:

   ```